 - 1. Bothwell (Alexander St. At the northern end of Queens Park.)
 This site has current demand, particularly for EV drivers travelling on the Lakes Highway through to Deloraine.
 A charger would provide incentive to stop in Bothwell. - 2.
 Hamilton (In the existing council public car park, in the corner facing the public toilet amenities block.) - 3.
 Bothwell (Front of Council Depot.
 4 Alexander Street Bothwell) - 4.
-Bothwell (Council Caravan Park, Market PI.
+Bothwell (Council Caravan Park, Market Pl.
 Bothwell)

 The site of highest interest and highest expected usage would be Site 1 with the others to follow later in our deployment pipeline.
 All sites are subject to other factors such as power infrastructure logistics however the first hurdle is permission to proceed.
 Hence Electrona Pty Ltd are seeking a letter of support from Central Highlands providing acceptance of Electrona Pty Ltd to plan, design, install, commission, operate and maintain infrastructure at these sites.
 Mr Poljansek states whilst site 1 is immediately viable to pursue and would be first in their project pipeline (for Central Highlands), the depot site is also of particular importance as a potential future icon site to demonstrate the implementation of Infrastructure to support those electric vehicles towing boats and caravans.
-As far as Electrona Pty Ltd would be pleased for support this site.
+As far as Electrona Pty Ltd know the Bothwell depot site could be a first for Tasmania, it is not immediately viable but Electrona Pty Ltd would be pleased for support this site.